civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(1)** When the assessment by a review panel of a designated project is terminated under section `58`, the Agency must, in accordance with directives provided by the Minister, complete the impact assessment of the designated project and prepare a report and submit it to the Minister.

   **(2)** The report must set out the effects that, in the Agency's opinion, are likely to be caused by the carrying out of the designated project.
-It must also indicate, from among the effects set out in the report, those that are adverse effects within federal jurisdiction and those that are adverse direct or incidental effects, and specify the extent to which those effects are adverse.
+It must also indicate, from among the effects set out in the report, those that are adverse effects within federal jurisdiction and those that are adverse direct or incidental effects, and specify the extent to which those effects are significant.

   **(3)** Subject to section 119, the report must set out how the Agency, in determining the effects that are likely to be caused by the carrying out of the designated project, took into account and used any Indigenous knowledge provided with respect to the designated project.